AnthyG/R_MD_ZN_Blog/README.md

 # R_MD_ZN_Blog
-Responsive Material Design Blog for the ZeroNet
+A beautiful Responsive Material-Design Blog for the ZeroNet